-If you are targeted for 100% bonus, this is the best deal we’ve ever seen because they have increased the max to buy 240k and get 240k = 480k total Hilton Points
+If you are targeted for 100% bonus, this matches best price we’ve ever seen AND the most you could buy at buy 240k and get 240k = 480k total Hilton Points.

 Why would you buy Hilton Points?

 Buying any kind of point or mile comes with the risk that those points could be devalued before you have a chance to use them.
 The way around this is to buy them with a specific redemption in mind + when you see the award availability you want to book.

 This way you know you’re getting the value you want out of the points you’re buying because you’re using them immediately.
 I’ll give a couple of examples further down in this post, but I’m not advising you to buy Hilton points without a specific purpose of use.

 While the price of this promo is the best at half a penny per point, the total number of points is capped at buy 160k get 160k

 The best we’ve seen is buy 240k get 240k…1/2 penny a point and the most we have ever seen.